Sporgery: Origins in alt.religion.scientology

 To accomplish the sporgery attack, the spammers used several methods to acquire Internet access.
 Open NNTP servers were used when available, to such an extent that a great many had to be closed by their owners.
-When open NNTP servers eventually became scarce, open proxies were used.
+When open NNTP servers subsequently became scarce, open proxies were used.
 These proxies allowed Scientology partisans to use someone else's computer hardware to sporge.
 Because default security policies in many proxy server products at the time (late 1990s) were lax, many such proxies were available for abuse.
 Since that time, open proxies have become the most popular resource for other spammers to abuse, eclipsing open relays and other insecure hosts.

 The third method used to acquire newsgroup posting access, and the method used the most, was to use volunteers to go out and buy Internet dialup access from an Internet service provider using a false name and address, and using cash or a money order.
-They were given a large amount of cash and air fare to fly to a city specifically to acquire Internet access for later use in sporging.
-One such volunteer, Tory Bezazian, later left Scientology and confessed to performing this task, giving the names of the Scientology staff members who were allegedly in charge of the sporgery project.
+These agents were given a large amount of cash and air fare to fly to another city, specifically to acquire Internet access for later use in sporging.
+Tory Bezazian was one such volunteer.
+She later left Scientology and publicly confessed to performing this task, and disclosed the names of the Scientology staff members who she said were in charge of the sporgery project.

 The sporgery attack against alt.religion.scientology ended a few months after the name and address of one of the perpetrators was acquired by one of the victims, at which time the United States Federal Bureau of Investigation got involved.
 No indictments were made, nor were there any arrests.